VILLAGE OF SCHAUMBURG

 Education equivalent to a high school diploma.

-A minimum of one year of experience in a customer service related field with considerable analytical skills in evaluating and resolving customer service issues/complaints.
+A minimum of one year of customer service related experience.

 Proficiency with current computer software systems, including email, calendar programs, job specific software, and customer service systems preferred or within the first six months of employment.